Okay, so here’s a topic that comes up pretty often for people dealing with SIJD… and it’s also one that’s affected me personally.

-But there were a few times throughout my 5 year saga of SIJD when I’d show up at my chiropractor’s office on the verge of tears, thinking there was something seriously wrong with my pubic symphysis, and he’d check it and say no… it was actually okay.
+But there were a few times throughout my saga when I’d show up at my chiropractor’s office on the verge of tears, thinking there was something seriously wrong with my pubic symphysis, and he’d check it and say no… it was actually okay.

 (And yes, having someone check it is slightly awkward, but when you’re in that much pain you really don’t care).

-Pubic symphysis dysfunction (also sometimes called symphysis pubis dysfunction– same thing) can be very painful and debilitating in its own right.
+Pubic symphysis dysfunction can be very painful and debilitating in its own right.

-But I want to reassure you that you can also have snapping right around the area of the pubic symphysis and have it actually be your hip adductors.
+But I want to reassure you that you can also have snapping right around the area of the pubic symphysis and have it actually be tight muscles.

-Similarly, when the hip flexors get tight, they can also cause painful snapping sensations and, sometimes, even produce a popping sound.
+Similarly, when the hip flexors– those muscles in the front of the hip– get tight, they can also cause painful snapping sensations and, sometimes, even produce a popping sound.

 This, of course, would definitely make just about anyone freak out.
 My tight hip flexors have definitely made me panic thinking I had a labral tear of the hip, because it can be a very awkward sharp pain in the area directly over the front of the hip socket.